rrramble/ielts/writing-task-1-general/writing-task-1-academic.md

 ## Main tips

-- **NO** personal opininon, only data
+- **NO** personal opinion, only data

-## Sections of the text
+- Compare only if relevant

+## Structure
 - Introduction
-- Describe data in general
+- Overview (describe data in general)
+- Details 1
--
+- Details 2

 ## Planning
 > It saves time, plan for 5 minutes at least.

 ### Questions to ask
-- Identify what key feature data represents: title, columns, rows, what is X- and Y-axis, changes in time
+- Identify what key feature data represents: title, columns, rows, what X- and Y-axis are, is changing over time
 - Is there progression over time?
-- Does it have projection into the future?
+- Does it have a projection into the future?
+- What tenses to use (consider the past, present, and future)

-## Describe first paragraph
+## Describe `Introduction`

-## Compare and contrast data
-Take general trend: compart data in the beginning with the end
+Take general trend: compare data in the beginning with the end